 I became a Rotaractor because I believe collaboration towards a common goal leads to stronger ties within communities, promotes cultural and economic advancement.
 Rotaract has provided me with the opportunity to identify with people whether they are from Bulgaria, the EU, the United States, Asia, Latin America, Africa, or anywhere in between.
 As a result, I have friends of different ethnic and/or social backgrounds and have been able to taste the richness of their cultures, while being part of a group of young people genuinely excited to volunteer and provide service above self.But still, I felt something was missing.
 I wanted to pay it forward but was unsure how.

 This year I decided to challenge myself with the goal of running four half marathons in the summer and participating in the Chicago Marathon in October.
 While running the distance of over 120 km, I will be raising money to support Teach for Bulgaria, an organization very dear to my heart because of their mission – quality education for every child, regardless of where they live or what their socioeconomic status is.

 I already ran two half marathons, I have 86 km left!
-I’ve raised $1,161 of my goal of $5,000 by the end of October in support of this organization.
+I’ve raised $1,161out of my $5,000 goal by the end of October in support of this organization.

 By supporting Teach for Bulgaria’s cause I want to make sure that more students are going to have role models like the Rotarian who was also a teacher and provided a loving heart when I needed it the most, so that they can help them develop their potential, regardless of where they live or where they come from, to help them gain the confidence to believe they are capable of anything.
 This is my way of paying it forward to her and Rotary.